andy-sweet/fcdiff/doc/methods.rst

 vector of a Multinomial distribution such that :math:`\gamma_k \in (0, 1) \, \forall k` and :math:`\sum_{k = -1}^1 \gamma_k = 1`.
+You can sample from this distribution with :meth:`IARModel.sample_F`.

 Let :math:`\tilde{F}_{nmu}` be a multinomial random variable indicating the state of connectivity between regions :math:`n` and :math:`m` of